akinaritsugo/demo-teams-chatgpt/aoai-chatbot/README.md

-# teams-chatgpt-bot
+# aoai-chatbot

 Demonstrate the core capabilities of the Microsoft Bot Framework

-This bot has been created using [Bot Framework](https://dev.botframework.com), it provides a minimal skeleton of a bot.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites